catseye/Velo/README.markdown

 it evaluates its string parameter to obtain an object, and adds that object to the list of parent objects of the current object.

-This all means that Velo supports prototype-based object-orientation (i.e. using delegation) and multiple inheritance.

 Since scripts are no different from classes, a script can `extend` a class that it defines: